cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 ~~~
 {: .language-cpp}

 We'll start by choosing the desired bins for the transverse momentum.
 If you're feeling brave, choose appropriate bins for our fit remembering that we need a fair amount of data in each bin (more events mean a better fit!).
-If not, we've left  a suggestion that you can paste onto the ```Efficiency.C``` file.
+If not, we've left  a suggestion that you can paste onto the `Efficiency.C` file.
+Start with the p<sub>T</sub> variable.

 > ## Bin Suggestion
 > ~~~